-- 3.1 If a chute system is used, a dual-chute system (two separate chutes, one for waste and one for recycling) is to be constructed for buildings with more than nine storeys. - 3.2 If a chute system is used in buildings with less than nine storeys, a waste chute is required plus space for recycling bins within chute rooms (at least one 240L MGB per six residences serviced by that chute). - 3.3 Chutes are to be provided with an opening on each floor, designed to be used by all residents and enclosed within a chute room.
-Chutes are not to open onto any habitable space and chute openings are to have an effective self-sealing system.
+- 3.1 If a chute system is used, a dual-chute system (two separate chutes, one for waste and one for recycling) is to be constructed for buildings with more than nine storeys. - 3.2 If a chute system is used in buildings with nine storeys or less, a waste chute is required plus space for recycling bins within chute rooms (at least one 240L MGB per six residences serviced by that chute).

-- 3.4 Chutes are to terminate in a waste and recycling storage area and discharge directly into a waste or recycling container in a manner designed to avoid spillage and overflow.
-Protective skirting between chute and containers is permitted to prevent spillage and minimise dust or spray. - 3.5 For safety reasons, residents are not to be able to access the area where the chute discharges. - 3.6 The total maximum travel distance from any residential dwelling entry to a chute system on any given storey is not to exceed 30 metres.
-Additional chutes may be required for buildings in order not to exceed the maximum travel distance. - 3.7 Please refer to the reference section Waste chutes, compactors, balers and crushers for technical requirements.
+- 3.3 Chutes are to be provided with an opening on each floor, designed to be used by all residents and enclosed within a chute room.
+Chutes are not to open onto any habitable space and chute openings are to have an effective self-sealing system. - Chutes are to terminate in a chute discharge room and discharge directly into a waste or recycling container in a manner designed to avoid spillage and overflow.
+Protective skirting between chute and containers is permitted to prevent spillage and minimise dust or spray. - 3.5 For safety reasons, residents are not to be able to access chute discharge rooms. - 3.6 The total maximum travel distance from any residential dwelling entry to a chute system on any given storey is not to exceed 30 metres.
+Additional chutes may be required for buildings in order not to exceed the maximum travel distance. - 3.7 Please refer to the reference section Waste chutes. compactors, balers and crushers for technical requirements.